joergmschulz/docker-dovecot/README.md

 ## standard config Files
 see the directory install/
+some of the files will be modified using below ARGS or values in .env - see the entrypoint scripts.

+## startup
-some of the files will be modified using below ARGS or values in .env git pull docker-dovecot master  && vi .env && docker-compose down && docker-compose build && docker-compose up -d
+git pull docker-dovecot master  && vi .env && docker-compose down && docker-compose build && docker-compose up -d

 ## Ports